 The reason for this is that the rules on how student finance affects Universal Credit is radically different from how it affected legacy benefits.
 Previously, student loans and certain grants had less of an effect on income-based benefits.

 Aside from a set disregard of £110 a week, a significant amount of student finance (including student loans, the lone parent grant, dependants grant and young students’ bursary) will lower the Universal Credit award pound for pound.
 It is therefore possible that while under the legacy benefit system a single parent student would be entitled to Child Tax Credits during their study, if the same claim was submitted under Universal Credit they would not be entitled to any income-based benefit.
 You should note that circumstances and entitlements vary, so we can’t say that all cases would be worse off or better off – we advise getting a benefit check specific to your own individual circumstances.

-As noted above, the UK Government plans to transfer all claimants from legacy benefits to Universal Credit via a managed migration by 2023, however at this current time unless a change of circumstances occurs, a claimant can continue to receive legacy benefits.
+As noted above, the UK Government plans to transfer all claimants from legacy benefits to Universal Credit via a managed migration by the end of 2024, however at this current time unless a change of circumstances occurs or they are in the process of being migrated, a claimant can continue to receive legacy benefits.

 For these reasons we would again strongly recommend any continuing student not currently receiving Universal Credit but considering claiming housing benefit or any other income-based benefit over this summer break to make sure you get a benefit check before you make any new claim.

 Where to get a benefit check: